-Governors canvass the views and opinions of our Members and the public in relation to our forward plans and forward their views to our Board of Directors.
+Governors canvass the views and opinions of our Members and the wider public (at large) in relation to our forward plans and forward their views to our Board of Directors.
 Governors also convey information from the Board of Directors to Members about affordability, service plans and health improvement initiatives and seek views on material issues or changes being discussed.
+Governors provide support to our Board of Directors to consider potential impacts on the wider healthcare system/partners and the public at large when formulating plans/making key decisions.